Orbiter-Finance/OrbiterX-contract/README.md

-# This repository is deprecated and will no longer be maintained.
-This template is now available in [zkSync Contract Templates](https://github.com/matter-labs/zksync-contract-templates#readme)

----

-# zkSync Hardhat project template
+# ZKsync Hardhat project template

 This project was scaffolded with [zksync-cli](https://github.com/matter-labs/zksync-cli).